Hayward woman charged with homicide in drug death

-Mary Ann Hammond, 33, 13029W Water Tower Lane, Hayward, is charged in the death of 53-year-old Lisa D. Quagon at a residence at 7725N Dixon Avenue in the Town of Bass Lake.
+Mary Ann Hammond, 33, Hayward, is charged in the death of 53-year-old Lisa D. Quagon at a residence at 7725N Dixon Avenue in the town of Bass Lake.

 The court charges state that Hammond caused the death of Quagon by delivering Percocet pills (Fentanyl and Hydrocodone), which Quagon used.